The-Balance-FFXIV/balance-static/content/jobs/melee/monk/fight-tips.md

 patch: "6.08"
 lastmod: 2022-04-10T17:43:26.107Z
 ---
-Hello Monks, and welcome to the encounter guide for the first tier of Endwalker.\
+Hello, Monks.
+Welcome to the encounter guide for the first tier of Endwalker.

-We will review the different ways on what is possible to optimise from the entirety of the tier.
+We will review the different ways on what is possible to optimize from the entirety of the tier.

-**Erichtonios**
+# Erichtonios

 Nothing much to say, this is a dummy fight; do the optimal drift rotation for max damage.

-Make sure you and the group are as central as possible during Intemperance 1 and 2 to ensure you’re gonna hit everyone, if this still doesn’t work you do have the following option which consists of holding your BH if you aren’t sure to hit everyone and use it once you do the in/out mechanics, note that if you hold it too long you may lose a use depending on the killtime.﻿
+Make sure you and the group are as central as possible during Intemperance 1 and Intemperance 2 to ensure you’re going to hit everyone.
+If this still doesn’t work, you do have the following option, which consists of holding your BH if you aren’t sure to hit everyone and use it once you do the in/out mechanics.
+Note that if you hold it too long you may lose a use depending on the killtime.﻿

-﻿﻿**Hippokampos**
+## Hippokampos

-What is special about P2S is Limit Cut downtime being hangled incorrectly by holding to 4:30 is making us lose RoFs, BHs, and PBs depending on killtime
+What is special about P2S is the potential for Limit Cut downtime to be handled incorrectly by holding to 4:30, making us lose RoFs, BHs, and PBs depending on kill time.

 **Three choices :**